 Brachycephalic airway syndrome

-Brachycephalic airway syndrome (BAS) is condition that is more common with short-muzzled, flat faced dogs.
-Narrow nostrils and a long soft palate cause dog breathing problems that get progressively more severe as your dog gets older.
+Brachycephalic airway syndrome (BAS) is a condition that is more common with short-muzzled, flat faced dogs.
+Narrow nostrils and a long soft palate cause the dog breathing problems that get progressively more severe as your dog gets older.
 This is only made worse by exercise, heat and obesity that most commonly occurs in the brachycephalic breeds.
 Obstructing tissues stretching the ligaments in the larynx lead to severely laboured breathing and eventually collapse of the larynx altogether.

 Breeds commonly suffering from brachycephalic airway syndrome are: